What Are the Best Practices for Establishing Safety Accountabilities?

 Managing Safety Costs Money.
 No Money, No Safety.

 In every organization, managers control the allocation of resources, including financial, technical and personnel.
-Withholding resources are the first indicator that top management is not fully committed to the SMS programs.
-Resources are required to mitigate safety risks when hazards manifest themselves and threaten the capabilities of the airline or airport.
+Withholding resources are the first indicator that top management is not fully committed to the SMS.
+Resources are required to mitigate safety risks when hazards manifest themselves and threaten the capabilities of aviation service providers.

-The bottom line is that no top management commitment means that no money comes, which leads to the failure of the safety program.
+The bottom line is that no top management commitment means that no money comes, which leads to the failure of aviation SMS.

 Also, identify the accountabilities of all members of management and all employees.